Background pattern

 Driving and using machines

-Tramadol/paracetamol may make you feel drowsy, which can affect your ability to drive or use tools and machines safely.
+Tramadol/paracetamol may make you feel drowsy, and this can affect your ability to drive or use tools and machines safely.

 Tramadol/Paracetamol Krka contains sodium